Now Reading: Partnering with Universities to Advance the Oldest and Newest Professions: Agriculture and Technology

 Partnering with Universities to Advance the Oldest and Newest Professions: Agriculture and Technology

-Last month we had the great pleasure of opening the Monsanto Innovation Center at the University of Illinois at Urbana-Champaign (UIUC).
+Last month we had the great pleasure of opening the Bayer Crop Science Innovation Center at the University of Illinois at Urbana-Champaign (UIUC).
 This partnership drives forward the confluence of agronomic and data science excellence by fostering innovation through education, with students collaborating on projects that leverage their agricultural technology skills and advance agriculture through applied research.
 Fittingly, just down the road from our innovation center, you can find The Morrow Plots, the oldest agricultural research trials in the Western Hemisphere, and if you keep going, you will find Blue Waters, one of the most powerful supercomputers.

 Combining Plant Science and Computer Science to Advance Digital Tools and Insights from Farm Data